 Once you’ve submitted your application, only the most qualified applicants will be contacted to advance to the next step in the appointment process.
 If your application is short-listed, you will be contacted to confirm your interest and asked to submit a Personal and Conflict of Interest Disclosure Statement.

-The personal information requested on this form will be collected and used by the Public Appointments Secretariat and the Ministry that has jurisdiction for the classified agency and non-classified entity you are being considered for, to evaluate the suitability of your potential candidacy for appointment to the Ontario classified agency or non-classified entity.
+The personal information requested on this form will be collected and used by the Public Appointments Secretariat and the Ministry that has jurisdiction for the provincial agency or other entity you are being considered for, to evaluate the suitability of your potential candidacy for appointment to the provincial agency or other entity.
 This information will not be disclosed except as required for the above-noted purpose.
 Questions about the collection, use or disclosure of personal information requested on this form should be directed to the Public Appointments Secretariat at 416-327-2640.

 The Standing Committee on Government Agencies reviews intended appointees to agencies, boards and commissions and of directors to corporations in which the Crown in right of Ontario is majority shareholder (excluding reappointments and appointments for a term of one year or less).